 - works with governments to ensure that legislation, regulations and policies are designed and implemented to protect the values of the natural environment of north Queensland.

-In line with our strategic directions, we engage in specific issues and participate in a range of activities according to environmental pressures and opportunities.
+- In line with our strategic directions, we engage in specific issues and participate in a range of activities according to environmental pressures and opportunities.
 For more information see our Rules of Association or download our latest Annual Report (2018/2019) (pdf).

-Nothing is surer than the fact that if we destroy our environment, we will lose our community and economy, yet we are teetering on the verge of doing such massive damage to our environment that recovery cannot be assured.
+- Nothing is surer than the fact that if we destroy our environment, we will lose our community and economy, yet we are teetering on the verge of doing such massive damage to our environment that recovery may be impossible.